Philippines

 UXO ➡️ IED

-Joselito Remedios, 54, is a pastor and an explosive ordnance risk education provider.
-For the past year, he has been a member of the FSD volunteer team in the Philippines.
+Joselito Remedios, 54, is a pastor and an explosive ordnance risk education provider

-In 2022, our teams surveyed more than 620 villages suspected to be contaminated by unexploded ordnance or improvised explosive devices.
+In 2023, our teams surveyed 250 villages suspected to be contaminated by unexploded ordnance or improvised explosive devices in the Philippines.

 newsletter